 How do Toll Tags Work in the US?

 When passing through a toll booth, have you ever found yourself curious about the mechanism behind the tags?
 You are not alone in this.
-Many American commuters wonder what toll tags are and how they could be used.
-In this article, I’ll describe what toll tags are and how they work in the United States.
-We’ll talk about how the Texas Department of Transportation handles tolls, the distinction between toll roads and freeways, and more.
+Many American commuters wonder what toll tags are, how toll tags work, and how they could be used.
+In this article, I’ll describe toll tags and how they work in the United States.
+We’ll discuss how the Texas Department of Transportation handles tolls, the distinction between toll roads and freeways, and more.

 What are Toll Tags?

-To pay for tolls, commuters must use toll tags, which is a sticker fastened to the windscreen of their vehicles.
-They can be used to pay for tolls on the majority of bridges and highways; usually, they are issued by the state or local government.
+To pay for tolls, commuters must use toll tags, a sticker fastened to the windscreen of their vehicles.
+They can be used to pay tolls on most bridges and highways, usually issued by the state or local government.

 Radio Frequency Identification (RFID) technology is used in toll tags to track when a car passes through a toll booth.
-After that, the toll is automatically taken out of the user’s account, which is connected to the toll tag.
+After that, the toll is automatically taken from the user’s account, which is connected to the toll tag.

 How-do-Toll-Tags-Work-in-US